How to Visit the Coral Coast on a Budget

 The Coral Coast by Bus

 For those travelling on a budget, there’s no doubt that the cheapest way to get to the Coral Coast is via an express bus.
 If your resort is along the Queens Road, buses can usually drop you off right outside, or at least as close as possible.
-Express buses from Nadi take around 1h30min to reach the Coral Coast, costing around FJ$6-$10 per person depending on where you are travelling to.
-Slower public buses are also available and cheaper still.
-Check out Where to Book Bus Transport in Fiji? for more information.
+Express buses from Nadi take around 1 hr 30 mins to reach the Coral Coast.
+Slower public buses are also available and are even cheaper.
+Check out How to Travel Around Fiji by Bus for more information.

 The Coral Coast by Taxi

 For a quicker and more convenient way to get to the Coral Coast, catch a taxi!
 Taxis don’t need to use a meter when leaving a city, like Nadi, so make sure you agree on a price before using the service.
-Taxi costs can be anywhere between FJ$75-$100.
-See 10 Things You Need to Know About Taxis in Fiji for more tips.
+Taxis with “LT” on the license plate are cheaper than transfer services with “LH” on the license plate.
+See 10 Things You Need to Know About Taxis in Fiji for more tips, as well as How Much Does a Nadi Airport Taxi Cost?

-For more ways to get to the Coral Coast, take a look at our 5 Ways to Get to the Coral Coast.
+For more ways to get to the Coral Coast, take a look at our complete Coral Coast Transport Guide: 10 Ways to Get to the Coral Coast.

 Free and Cheap Water Activities on the Coral Coast